-New England Conservatory awards institutional (NEC), federal, and state funding to eligible students.
+New England Conservatory awards NEC scholarships and federal and state grants and loans to eligible students.
 Federal and state eligibility is largely based on financial need.
 Institutional funding is awarded based on both a student's talent/merit and demonstrated financial need.

 Incoming Student Application Requirements

 NEC requires all applicants for financial aid (including students seeking only merit-based NEC funding) to provide complete financial information, as follows: